Last Updated: December 21, 2018

 Actual cash value coverage will reimburse you for the cost of the property at the time of the claim taking into account depreciation, minus your deductible.
 It is important to account for depreciation when considering this coverage option.
 This may result in a lower claim payment than you expect.

 Replacement cost coverage will reimburse the full value of the damaged property, generally after you purchase the new item and submit your receipts.
 While the upfront cost is greater, you are more likely to receive accurate compensation for your possessions.

-For more information on buying homeowner’s insurance, review the Office of the Commissioner of Insurance’s (OCI) Consumer’s Guide to Homeowner’s Insurance available on OCI’s website.
+For more information on buying homeowner’s insurance, review the Consumer’s Guide to Homeowner’s Insurance.
 If you have a specific complaint about your insurance, refer it first to the insurance company or agent involved.
 If you do not receive satisfactory answers, contact OCI.

 To file a complaint online or to print a complaint form: